fjames86/nefarious/README.md

 The local server must also persist a state sequence number.
 By default nefarious uses the file named by *default-nsm-pathspec*.
 You should ensure this has been set before starting the nefarious server.

-## TODO
+## 5. TODO

 * Bad things will happen when calling READ-DIR and READ-DIR-PLUS on directories with lots of files.
 The specifications requires that the server be able to break these calls up into smaller pieces, so that their packed return vales fit within a specified number of bytes.
-But at the moment the count parameter is ignored and it will just attempt to pack all the directory file names into the return buffer.
-If that is more than count, then the client will be upset.
-If it's more than 64k then nefarious will hit and eof error while writing to the buffer stream.
+This feels a bit wrong because the XDR serialization lives in the RPC layer, not at the application layer.
+As a result there is no way for the nfs server to "know" anything about the serialization (nor should it).

+Nevertheless, we need to properly support it.
+The relevant generic function, nfs-provider-read-dir, accepts a cookie and cookie-verifier, as well as a count parameter.
+It can return the filenames, in addition to file cookies and a verifier.
+At present this is optional, although strongly recommended.
+The simple provider ignores the cookie and verifier, and does not return cookies or a verifier.
+So it does not scale to large directories.

-## 5. Notes
+## 6. Notes

 * Nefarious is based on [frpc](https://github.com/fjames86/frpc), the underlying ONC-RPC implementation.
 * The primary purpose of both projects is to get something simple which works, rather than a high-performance,